(Updated January 2021)

 Whether you run your own independent business or work in a corporate setting, you need to get out and network.

-Like having a profile on LinkedIn (as I suggested the other day), networking gives you another way of building your connections.
+Like having a profile on LinkedIn (as I’ve suggested), networking gives you another way of building your connections.
 And in the same way you always want to have a resume updated to include your current accomplishments, you want to build a network of connections before you have to look for a new job or replace a lost client.

 Here are some tips to help you shine:

 - Bring a business card.
 Don’t laugh, but you’d be surprised how many people think it’s unnecessary or forget to bring a card to a networking event.
 Don’t assume others are ready to add you to their cellphone contacts right away.
 Also, batteries lose power at the worst times.

 - Don’t blanket the room with your card.
-Wait until you’ve found something in common with someone and a reason to exchange cards.
+Wait to hand it over until you’ve found something in common and a reason to exchange information with your new contact.
 Networking is all about establishing a connection, not overtly selling yourself.

 - Wear something with pockets.
 Keep your own business cards in the left pocket, say, and put cards you collect in the right pocket.

 How about you?
-Do you like networking?
 What are your tried-and-true tactics to make the most of networking events?